aws-amplify/docs/docs/lib/datastore/fragments/flutter/getting-started/50_initDataStore.md

     }

     void _configureAmplify() async {
-        // Add the following line to your app initialization to add the DataStore plugin AmplifyDataStore datastorePlugin =
+        // Add the following lines to your app initialization to add the DataStore plugin AmplifyDataStore datastorePlugin =
             AmplifyDataStore(modelProvider: ModelProvider.instance);
         Amplify.addPlugin(datastorePlugin);